DORA Implementation and Cyber Resilience

 Third-Party Risk Management

 Xygeni’s Open Source Security and Early Warning Service detects vulnerabilities within third-party components, providing detailed reports and proactive alerts.
-This supports DORA’s mandates for managing ICT third-party risks.
+Additionally, this supports DORA’s mandates for managing ICT third-party risks.

 Conclusion